Common questions for gas water heaters with battery ignition

 Sometimes the water heater can "think" that it is still on and therefore does not want to start.
 This is because the microswitch indicating that the water heater is off, is not de-activated.

 With the TTulpe B 6,11 and 14, a “hammer” rises when water flows through the water heater, this hammer sometimes does not come down enough to switch off the water heater.
-You can easily remedy this by turning the screw in it a little downwards.
-The micro switch (the white button) is now deactivated when the water flow stops.
+You can easily remedy this by turning the screw in it a little downwards (see photo2).
+The micro switch (the white or black button, see the green arrow on photo 2) is now deactivated when the water flow stops.
+This can also happen if the water heater has not been used for a while, for example the water heater continues to tap for a long time, the previous action solves the problem.

 A second possibility is that there is insufficient draft to discharge the combustion gases.
 The protection will then take effect after approximately 2 to 3 minutes.

 With the TTulpe B6, 11 and 14 you can check this by removing the hood and looking for the safety sensor (TTB) at the top left.
-This has a reset button, if you press it, the water heater should work again.
+This has a reset button, if you press it, the water heater should work again (see photo 3).

 On different models you have to wait for the sensor to reset itself after a few minutes, the water heater will work again when you turn it on.